Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Result

-As $\hat{e}_z$ is the dimension in which the most interesting processes take place, we only show $S_2(l_z)$ for the other five runs in panels (d)-(h).
-Run 1NE does not undergo any nonlinear evolution as discussed in Section \ref{sec:evolution_sigma_c_sigma_r}.
-Runs 2 and Runs 3 show quite similar results with Run 1E, with $S_2(\bm{b}) \propto l_z^{0.5}$ and shallower $S_2(\bm{u})$, though in Run 2NE and Run 3NE $S_2(\bm{u})$ is steeper than runs with expansion.
-We note that the negative residual energy has a clear $S_2 \propto l_z$ scaling relation in all the runs except for Run 1NE and Run 3NE, indicating that the residual energy spectrum does not depend on $\sigma_c$ and the expansion effect significantly.

-In Figure \ref{fig:S2_zpm}, we show $S_2(l_z)$ of $\bm{z^+}$ (blue) and $\bm{z^-}$ (orange dashed) at the end of the six runs. $S_2(\bm{z^+})$ has very similar shapes, i.e. with a slope slightly shallower than $0.5$, in all the runs except for Run 1NE.
-However, the slope of $S_2(\bm{z^-})$ behaves differently from $S_2(\bm{z^+})$.
-For Run 2NE and Run 3NE, it is roughly $0.5$, but for runs with expansion, it is strongly affected by $\sigma_c$.
-For Run 1E ($\sigma_{c,0} = 1$), $S_2(\bm{z^-}) \propto l_z$; for Run 2E ($\sigma_{c,0} \approx 0.5$), $S_2(\bm{z^-}) \propto l_z^{2/3}$; for Run 3E ($\sigma_{c,0} \approx 0$), $S_2(\bm{z^-}) \propto l_z^{0.5}$.
-That is to say, the perpendicular spectrum of $\bm{z^-}$ is steeper when the turbulence is more imbalanced.
-Similar result was found in the EBM simulations conducted by \citet{grappin2022modeling}.
-In previous numerical works without expansion effect \citep{perez2009role,perez2012energy}, the $\bm{z^-}$ spectral slope is $E \sim k_\perp^{-1.5}$ for both balanced and imbalanced turbulence, consistent with our results, while the $\bm{z^+}$ spectrum is steeper than $\bm{z^-}$.
-This inconsistency may be a result of the difference in the simulation setup as \citet{perez2009role} and \citet{perez2012energy} implement driving forces for the turbulence, but our simulations contain decaying turbulence.
-We note that, \citet{grappin2022modeling}, through a comprehensive parametric study, find that the spectral slopes of $\bm{z^\pm}$ can be affected by various factors, including the initial spectral slopes and the turbulence strength.
+In Figure \ref{fig:S2_zpm}, we show $S_2(\bm{l})$ of $\bm{z^+}$ (blue) and $\bm{z^-}$ (orange dashed) at the end of different runs.
+Similar to Figure \ref{fig:S2_ub}, for $\bm{l} = l \hat{e}_x$ (quasi-parallel to $\bm{B_0}$), the structure function does not evolve much.
+For $\bm{l} = l \hat{e}_y$, the structure function is determined by a mix of parallel and perpendicular effects.
+Therefore, we will focus on the right column, i.e. $\bm{l} = l \hat{e}_z$. $S_2(\bm{z^+})$ has very similar shapes, i.e. with a slope slightly shallower than $0.5$, in all the runs.
+The slope of $S_2(\bm{z^-})$, however, behaves very differently from $S_2(\bm{z^+})$.
+For Runs 05NE, 05IC, 00NE, and 00IC, the slope is roughly $0.5$, but for runs with expansion, it is strongly affected by $\sigma_c$.
+For Run 10E, $S_2(\bm{z^-}) \propto l_z$, for Run 05E, $S_2(\bm{z^-}) \propto l_z^{2/3}$, and for Run 00E, $S_2(\bm{z^-}) \propto l_z^{0.5}$.
+That is to say, the perpendicular spectrum of $\bm{z^-}$ is steeper as the turbulence gets more imbalanced.
+In previous numerical works without expansion effect \citep{perez2009role,perez2012energy}, the $\bm{z^-}$ spectral slope is $E \sim k_\perp^{-1.5}$ for both balanced and imbalanced turbulence, consistent with our results, but the $\bm{z^+}$ spectrum is steeper than $\bm{z^-}$.
+This inconsistency may be a result of the difference in the simulation setup, as \citet{perez2009role} and \citet{perez2012energy} implement driving forces for the turbulence while our simulations contain decaying turbulence.
+In a recent MHD simulation of decaying strong turbulence \citep{yang2023energy}, the spectral slopes of $\bm{z^+}$ and $\bm{z^-}$ are roughly $-5/3$ and $-1$ respectively.
+In addition, Parker Solar Probe observation shows that the $\bm{z^+}$ spectrum is mostly steeper than the $\bm{z^-}$ spectrum \citep{shi2021alfvenic}.
+The discrepancy between our simulation result and these previous studies is still unclear.
+Nonetheless, we note that \citet{grappin2022modeling}, through a comprehensive parametric study with EBM simulations, find that the spectral slopes of $\bm{z^\pm}$ can be affected by various factors, including the initial spectral slopes and the turbulence strength.